interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 29 December
 * *2.5 hours* Refactoring, documenting and creating tests for theme and option services.
 Started doing the same for the algorithm progress service.

+### 30 December
+* *2.5 hours* Finished tests for progress service.
+Started refactoring on the P5JSDrawingService.